pj-797/os_info-Python/README.md

 # os_info-Python
-Automation to display the operating system information (Windows or Linux).
+Automation to display the Operating System information (Windows or Linux).

 Requires:
   1) Python installed on both Windows or Linux.